 Traffic usually depends on size of cluster & type of datacenter environment.

 What is the maximum admissible latency between nodes in a cluster?

 The platform nodes have to be co-located in the same site.
 In such cases, the latency is minimal.
 If the platform nodes are hosted on vSAN stretch clusters (two data centers), the vSAN clusters within or across the clusters ensure certain IO performance like local storage.
 The applications running on data centers such as vRealize Network Insight work fine.
 You can host different nodes of a platform cluster on different underlying datastores.
 But you need to ensure that all the platform VMs in a cluster are co-located within the same site.

-What is the maximum admissible latency between a cluster of proxy VM on a region and the platform VM cluster on another region?
+What is the maximum admissible latency between the collector VMs on a region and the platform VM cluster on another region?

 You can have geo-distributed proxies in your setup.
-There is an HTTPS connection from Proxy VM to Platform VM so it can tolerate high latencies, to order of few seconds. vRealize Network Insight supports maximum of five nodes in a cluster (30,000 VMs w/ flows Or 50,000 VMs without flows).
+There is an HTTPS connection from collector VM to platform VM so it can tolerate high latencies, to order of few seconds. vRealize Network Insight supports maximum of 10 nodes in a cluster (30,000 VMs w/ flows Or 50,000 VMs without flows).